-In the North of Ethiopia, hours from any populated area, is a vast expanse of brutal landscape unlike anywhere else in the world.
+In the north of Ethiopia, hours from any populated area, is a vast expanse of brutal landscape unlike anywhere else in the world.

-On top of average temperatures of 94 degrees fahrenheit, Dallol itself is surrounded by boiling hot springs, bringing hot minerals and toxic gas bubbles to the surface.
-Despite making Dallol uninhabited, these geological forces have actually made the area somewhat picturesque, coloring the lowlands with rusty orange, yellow and green salt formations.
+On top of average temperatures of 94 degrees Fahrenheit, Dallol itself is surrounded by boiling hot springs, bringing hot minerals and toxic gas bubbles to the surface.
+Despite making Dallol uninhabited, these geological forces have actually made the area somewhat picturesque, coloring the lowlands with rusty orange, yellow, and green salt formations.

 Dallol is extremely unwelcoming to inhabitation.
 However, a number of people have still ventured into the region for work, due to the high deposits of table salt in the area.
 Expeditions funded by Europe prior to World War I were shut down and dismantled throughout the first half of the 20th century.
-Later attempts by American, Indian and Italian companies have resulted in thousands of mines throughout the region, but no permanent settlement.
+Later attempts by American, Indian, and Italian companies have resulted in thousands of mines throughout the region, but no permanent settlement.

 Although it is now uninhabited, small structures made of salt bricks were created by the Afar people, when they were employed by mining companies throughout the 20th century.
 However, the majority of these have been abandoned and few traces of these settlements still exist.

-Near the Dallol area in the same region is Erta Ale, the “Gateway to Hell", a smoking volcanic terrain complete with its own lava lakes.
+Near the Dallol area in the same region is Erta Ale, the “Gateway to Hell,” a smoking volcanic terrain complete with its own lava lakes.
 It is an equally harsh and unforgiving environment, and nearly impossible to reach without great strain.